 Why Traditional Memorization Is Inefficient

-First, we need to understand why conventional study methods are not effective.
+Conventional study methods fail for a measurable reason.
 According to the "forgetting curve" discovered by German psychologist Hermann Ebbinghaus in 1885, humans forget learned information at a surprisingly rapid rate.

 The most effective method for combating the forgetting curve, established in cognitive science, is spaced repetition.

-Spaced repetition is a learning method that gradually extends the intervals between reviews.
-By reviewing at the "optimal moment" just as memory begins to fade, retention improves dramatically.
+It gradually extends the intervals between reviews.
+Reviewing at the "optimal moment" just as memory begins to fade is what lifts retention.

 Spaced repetition is one of the most reproducible evidence-based learning techniques in cognitive psychology, grounded in approximately 200 years of research on long-term memory formation.